hyperledger/bevel/docs/source/developer/docker-build.md

 # DLT Blockchain Network deployment using Docker

-Hyperledger Bevel is targeted for Production systems, but for quick developer deployments, you can create the containerized Ansible controller to deploy the dev DLT/Blockchain network.
+Hyperledger Bevel is targeted for Production systems, but for quick developer deployments, you can use the containerized Ansible controller to deploy the dev DLT/Blockchain network.

 ## Prerequisites